-- 1) Regulations contained in Section 9, paragraph 1b of the DCB SPO are replaced by the following.
+Regulations contained in Section 8, paragraph 1b of the DCB SPO are replaced by the following.
 Participating clubs are permitted to postpone one of their scheduled match days to one of the reserve dates by applying to the League Management by 1 March of each season.
 The respective opponents may veto the postponement once, whereupon the club applying for the postponement must propose another reserve date.
-The opponents may not reject the second reserve date. - 2) Regulations contained in Section 9, paragraphs 3a-c of the DCB SPO shall not apply.
-Regulations contained in Section 9, paragraphs 2b and c shall not apply.
+The opponents may not reject the second reserve date.